 How to Apply

-You can apply via the application form on our website.
+You can apply via the Book & Pay button on the course home page.

 The application deadlines is one week before the course start date, however, places are allotted on a first-come, first-served basis.

 If you are accepted on to the course, you will be required to pay the full fee in advance in order to secure your place.